Botan Kamiina Fully Blossoms When Drunk

-Kamiina Botan, Yoeru Sugata wa Yuri no Hana (上伊那ぼたん、酔へる姿は百合の花) is a Japanese yuri manga series written and illustrated by Hey.
-It has been serialized on Akita Shoten's Champion Cross web service since March 2019.
-Five volumes have been released as of August 2024.
-An anime television series adaptation produced by Soigne is set to premiere in April 2026.
+Botan Kamiina Fully Blossoms When Drunk (上伊那ぼたん、酔へる姿は百合の花, Kamiina Botan, Yoeru Sugata wa Yuri no Hana) is a Japanese manga series written and illustrated by Hey.
+It is serialized on Akita Shoten's Champion Cross web service since March 2019.
+An anime television series adaptation produced by Soigne aired from April to June 2026.

 Plot

 The series follows Botan Kamiina, a university student who lives in Chichibu, Saitama.
 She drinks for the first time after encountering Ibuki Tonami, her dorm's leader.
 Ibuki, who has trouble drinking in public, quickly develops a friendship with Botan, becoming drinking partners with her.
 As a newcomer to drinking, Botan spends her time trying different kinds of alcohol.